-This month sees the UK focus on employee safety with the Construction Health and Safety Week from the 6 – 10 May, but despite various campaigns in recent years, many business owners remain unaware of their responsibilities.
+This month has seen the UK focus on employee safety, starting with Construction Health and Safety Week which took place between 6 – 10 May, but despite various campaigns in recent years, many business owners remain unaware of their responsibilities..

 Under the Health and Safety at Work Act 1974 employers have a duty to ensure that, so far as is reasonably practicable, the health, safety and welfare of employees is protected.

 As an employer, you must ensure that you are compliant with the Act.
 Hethertons advise that you should follow nine basic steps to ensure you are meeting your duties:

 - Hire or train safe and competent people as employers are liable for the actions of their staff and managers.

 - Conduct and regularly review risk assessments and take steps to eliminate or control risks.